 Overall, Google wants to give the people who use their search engine the best user experience possible.
 This means that Google expects the websites on the first page of SERPs – especially mobile SERPs – to keep visitors engaged and provide a positive user experience.

-When people experience slow loading times or do not find what they searched for, they will typically leave your website quickly.
+When people experience slow loading times or do not find what they searched for, they will quickly leave your website.
 In Google Analytics, this is recorded as a part of your bounce rate.

 So what happens when you and a competitor both rank for the same search terms, but your website has a higher bounce rate than theirs?
 Google is likely to move your competition ahead of you because the assumption is your competitors’ website is more able to deliver what Google search users want from that query.

 If you have issues with high bounce rates, you could use a team of experienced web designers, web developers, user experience specialists, and search engine marketers to find out why people are leaving your website.
 Once they have identified the problems, they will have the right person to tackle each issue.

 What Your Website Marketing Team Needs to Know

 Want to get everything together for a web design and development project?
 Here is what your website marketing team will need to know to get your business online or help grow it.